Learning Resource Specialist

 • Leading and coordinating virtual programs that facilitate the broader and deeper use of online educational content, including conference presentations

-• Liaising with vendors for digital products
+• Liaising with vendors for digital products and technical development

 • As part of the Education team, assisting with in-person programming as needed